Taiwrash/workshops/magic-square/README.md

   transition: 1s ease-in;
 }
 ```

+### Explanation!
+   - Paying full attention to the above code `.container div` because we want to select All the docs (grid items) inside the container which will later represent our squares
+   - Each square background will be getting background colour of green as indicated above.
+   - `border-radius` help in getting a good and an awesome rounded corner of an element and when circle is intended, the element will be set to the same width and height and`border-radius` of `50%` will give a nice looking circle.
+   - This gives a shadow below our object, if we intend to add a blur to the shadow we do that by including the fourth value in the list of the value the declaring the colour but we are not using the `blur` we only apply th offsets and it looking good.
+   - The last property in the above is transition which is responsible for fading pattern exhibits by the square during magic.
+The whole transition will take 1 second with an ease-in allow to put it ease inward

 Each square is expected to have a background `green` colour, a little round edge with the help of `border-radius`, and a nice big `blue` shadow with a little `transition` animation.
 ![result](https://cloud-esohbbw0s.vercel.app/1rresult.gif)